 Chris Robinson is a Senior Vice President and Private Client Advisor with U.S. Trust, Bank of America Private Wealth Management.
 Based in the Portland office, Chris has over 19 years of combined wealth, credit, and investment management experience.
 Chris oversee strategy for client relationships and is also responsible for business development.
 He leads a team of experienced professionals who provide objective and thoughtful advice regarding investment management, wealth structuring, trust, credit, and private banking services to high net worth individuals and multigenerational families.
 Chris and his team are also active in working with the firm’s Philanthropic Group to provide investment management and administration support to public charities such as hospitals, museums, colleges & universities, animal welfare and social service agencies.

-Chris serves on the Board of Trustees of the Susan L. Curtis Charitable Foundation serving underprivileged Maine children.
-He is also a member of the Maine Estate Planning Council, The Nature Conservancy’s Corporate Conservation Council for Maine, and the Kennebunkport Conservation Trusts Capital Campaign Committee.
+Chris previously served on the Board of Trustees of the Susan L. Curtis Charitable Foundation serving underprivileged Maine children.
+He currently serves a member of the Maine Estate Planning Council and The Nature Conservancy’s Corporate Conservation Council for Maine.
 Chris graduated from Denison University in Granville, OH and lives with his family in Kennebunk.

 Matt Teare has spent the last 13 years as the Director of Real Estate Development for John Wasileski and Sea Coast Management – the developer and operator of 3 senior living communities in Maine.
 These three communities – OceanView at Falmouth, the Highlands of Topsham and Highland Green – are large, master-planned communities that incorporate many of the essential elements of smart growth.
 The physical size of the communities – and the fact that they must be warm, inviting, caring communities at their core – necessitates a lengthy, collaborative development process with all of the various public and private stakeholders.
 This painstaking process has resulted in several successful developments and numerous long-term partnerships and collaborations.
 One of Matt’s current projects is the redevelopment of the former Falmouth Elementary School site (20 acres and 3 school buildings) located in the center of Falmouth.
 Matt lives in Yarmouth with his wife Tracy and their daughters Ellie, Caitlin and Natalie.